 The California Secretary of State has adopted regulations (specifically, Chapter 7 of Division 2 of Title 2 of the California Code of Regulations) relating to ballot designations for certain offices.
 The San Mateo County elections official has opted to refer to those regulations to provide guidance in addressing issues which arise relating to ballot designations for local offices.
-The regulations are available without charge online at http://www.oal.ca.gov/CCR.htm.
-Candidates may refer to those regulations or contact the Elections Office for guidance about permissible ballot designations.
+The regulations are available online at www.oal.ca.gov/CCR.htm.

-The following pages show a sample Declaration of Candidacy form, available from the Elections Office.
+The following pages show a sample Declaration of Candidacy form, available from the Registration & Elections Division.

-OFFICIAL FILING FORM RECEIVED IN COUNTY
+Official Filing Form Received in County

-Mark Church Mark Church
+Mark Church County Elections Official By: Mark Church County Elections Official By:

-COUNTY ELECTIONS OFFICIAL COUNTY ELECTIONS OFFICIAL

-By: By: (OFFICE USE QNLY)
+Deputy Deputy

-Date Issued: Date Received: (GITIEL GELGNET)
+Date Issued Date Received (Office Use Only)

-eclara) ition of Car ndidacy
+Declaration of Candidacy

-ons Code §§ 200, 8020, 8040,
+(Elections Code §§ 200, 8020, 8040, 10704)

-I hereby declare myself a ca andidate for n omination to the office

-at the Presidential General Election to be held on November 6. , to be voted for 2012, and declare the following to be
+I hereby declare myself a candidate for nomination to the office of to be voted for at the Consolidated Municipal, School & Special District Election to be held on November 5, 2013, and declare the following to be true:

-true:

-My name is
+My name is \\\\\

-La Hadran Callana

-I request my name and b allot designa ation to appear on the e ballot as follows:

-Candidate initials if preferring no designation:
+I request my name and ballot designation to appear on the ballot as follows: Print Your Name for Use on the Ballot Candidate initials if preferring no designation: Print Designation Requested

-Print Your N ame for Use or n the Ballot ii preferring no designation.

-esignation Requ If no ballot desig the word "NONE" and initial in box.
+A ballot designation is optional.
+If no ballot designation is requested, write in the word "NONE" and initial in box.

-This occupational designation is true a · · ion 13107 of the Elections Code.
-It of candidates and on the SOS website.
-Please
+This occupational designation is true and in conformance with the requirements of Section 13107 of the Elections Code.

-check the appropriate box to indicate e.
-If no box is selected, the first address listed below wi
+NOTE: The Secretary of State will publish one of the addresses below in the certified list of candidates and on the SOS website.
+Please check the appropriate box to indicate which address you wish us to use for this purpose.
+If no box is selected, the first address listed below will be used.

-be used.

 Residence Address:

 Business Address:

-Budinood rudinood.

-City State Zip Code
+City State ZIP Code

-Mailing Address:
+Mailing Address: eny

--
+Telephone:

-Telephone: Daytime Evening
+Daytime Evening

-EAV and a mail: Dayume Lvering
+Fax and E-mail:

+Fax E-mail